-DEVELOPMENT POTENTIALS DEVELOPMENT CONTRAINTS DEVELOPMENT TRENDS The Municipality has recently acquired urban land parcels as a way to promote development and grow the Town of Ixopo.
-The Municipality does not hold or own much of the land especially around the first, second and tertiary nodal areas.
-Expansion of the commercial activities and foot print around the town of Ixopo; it involves among the following; Recently approved Ixopo mixed use development, extension of Tricycle Hardware, development of Shoprite store commercial development completed and functional in 2016.
-Positive progress has been sourced for more land to cater to the evergrowing informal settlements of the first and second nodes i.e. Ixopo and Highflats Electricity illegal connections around the Highflats area (second node).
-Commercial growth activities in the Highflats area.
+DEVELOPMENT POTENTIALS DEVELOPMENT CONTRAINTS DEVELOPMENT TRENDS

+The Municipality has recently The Municipality does not hold or Expansion of the commercial

+acquired urban land parcels as a own much of the land especially activities and foot print around

+way to promote development and around the first, second and the town of Ixopo; it involves

+grow the Town of Ixopo. tertiary nodal areas. among the following;

+- Recently approved Ixopo mixed

+use development, extension of

+Tricycle Hardware, development

+of Shoprite store commercial

+development completed and

+functional in 2016.

+Positive progress has been sourced Electricity illegal connections Commercial growth activities in

+for more land to cater to the ever- around the Highflats area (second the Highflats area.

+growing informal settlements of the node).

+first and second nodes i.e. Ixopo

+and Highflats O supervised and still be acted Development devetore will

 Newly built Ixopo taxi and Bus Rank.
-2 supermarkets are still located uptown, creating a need to get transport from the ranks to uptown for the elderly Development downtown will eliminate the need for congestion uptown dueto Spar, Shoprite and banks New Market stalls within Ixopo town area.
-As well as processes in place to administer the informal hawkers.
-Alan Paton's Railway Heritage Route Tourism initiative up and running.
-Heritage/Tourism initiative as well as the Margaret Mncadi Statue being formally opened in the 2015.
-Continuation of the construction of the Morning-view Middle-income housing development with a total number of (29 houses constructed and occupied)
+2 supermarkets are still located Development downtown will eliminate the need for

+Rank. uptown, creating a need to get transport from the ranks to uptown congestion uptown dueto Spar,

+for the elderly Shoprite and banks

+New Market stalls within Ixopo town

+area.
+As well as processes in place

+to administer the informal hawkers.

+Alan Paton's Railway Heritage

+Route Tourism initiative up and

+running.

+Heritage/Tourism initiative as well

+as the Margaret Mncadi Statue

+being formally opened in the 2015.

+Continuation of the construction of

+the Morning-view Middle-income

+housing development with a total

+number of (29 houses constructed

+and occupied)

+Table 6: summary of issues